Max51v2/BeatScrapper/README.md

   a) Clone the repository or download it (releases tab)
   b) Change the script options (at the begining of the script) available here "[project path]\BeatScrapper.ps1"
   c) Launch the script
-   powershell.exe -ExecutionPolicy Bypass -File "[Download path]\BeatScrapper\BeatScrapper.ps1"
+   powershell.exe -ExecutionPolicy Bypass -File "[Download path]\BeatScrapper\BeatScrapper.ps1" $Host.Name

 III) Who should you contact if you have a question or an issue ?
  - Maxime VALLET